aagoldingay/learn_platform/README.md

 - Be specific.
     - A problem should be well defined, with a purposefully small scope.
+- Be cost effective
+    - Cloud is not cheap, which makes it require more effort or dedication to progress with.
 - Be automated.
     - Use various tools to streamline development, deployment and resource management.
 - Be reproducible.